Declawing (more formally known as partial digit amputation)

 Here is a 3 minute no-frills scientific explanation by Robin Downing DVM, MS, DAAPM, DACVSMR, CVPP, CCRP of why we do not declaw:

 In our on-going effort to end declawing in Ontario, at Park Animal Hospital we offer free nail trims to every cat - whether a patient of ours or not.
-Should you wish to do it at home, here is a narrated 5 part video series with clear, easy to understand step-by-step instructions (total running time approximately 4 minutes):
+Should you wish to do it at home, here is a narrated 5 part video series with clear, easy to understand step-by-step instructions:

 Scratching Post Tips